sci-comp/SceneBuilder/README.md

 ## Shortcuts

-Some shortcuts are hardcoded into scene builder.
+Shortcuts for the scene builder dock are hardcoded.
 They are as follows,

 With an item selected,